 1. Coworkers who are allergic to dogs

 What do you do if you want to take your lovely lab to work with you but you have coworkers who are allergic to dogs?
-My daughter is allergic to dogs, but she’s done well with a more hypoallergenic breed
+My daughter is allergic to dogs, but she’s done well with a more hypoallergenic breed, a miniature schnauzer.

 Not everyone owns an allergy-friendly breed, though.
 Your best bet is to make sure your pooch is freshly bathed and keep him out of your coworker’s area.
 At the end of the day, make sure you or the office’s janitorial staff thoroughly cleans all areas that your dog visited.

 2. Coworkers who are afraid of dogs

 When I was a child, I had a traumatic experience with a small pack of neighborhood dogs.
 I was in second grade, and the group of dogs chased me up a steep driveway to my grandmother’s house.
 I wasn’t old enough to realize that they were chasing me because I was running, but it was enough of a scary encounter to give me a good fear of dogs for years.

 Although I’ve gotten over my fear, not everyone who has had a traumatic dog experience has gotten over it.
 If you have a coworker who is afraid of dogs, make sure you keep your pet away from him for the entire day.
 Also, never leave your dog unattended.
 The last thing a fearful coworker needs is an encounter with an unaccompanied dog, no matter how friendly the dog is.

 You have your dog ready to go on a little trip; you are excited about the day and can’t wait to show off your four-legged best friend, but when you show up at work, he tucks his tails and refuses to walk into the building.
 Even the most outgoing and adventurous dog may decide that he doesn’t like the office.